 This is barely fifteen minutes of the movie, but it’s told us a bunch of stuff about Ally.
 It gives us a good sense of her views on sex--that she isn’t a prude, but also isn’t exactly sex-crazed.
-We know she’s a bit concerned with how other people may view her, and that she was open to questioning her orientation at one point.
+We know she’s a bit concerned with how other people may view her, and that she's a bit flexible about her orientation (or was, at one point).
 We know she sometimes makes poor choices, like when she says she’s done sleeping with random people and then almost immediately ends up in bed with her ex-boss.
 We also know she’s a bit impressionable—she feels fine about her sex life until a magazine article implies she should feel otherwise.

 So this also confirms these magazines only make you feel bad about yourself.